Copper Criteria

 Dog safely and calmly loads and unloads from a car.
 Ramps are permitted.
 Please do not allow young puppies to jump.

-The dog can walk in front but the lead must remain loose for the full 15 seconds.
 At the start of the video, please ensure you show your dog is wearing ONLY a flat collar or back clip harness and lead.
 Any videos that do not show a lack of aversive tools will need to be resubmitted.

 Nod Your Head